 He has a remarkable collection of cars, including multiple Ferraris, Mercedes and even a Bugatti Veyron.

 Alongside considerable on-pitch earnings throughout his playing days, Carlos was (and remains) very marketable for a nominally defensive player.
-He currently has endorsement deals with AirAsia, Entourage Global and EA Sports.
+He currently has endorsement deals with AirAsia, and Entourage Global.

 Bull in the Barne United, a team named after a pub in Shrewsbury, won the chance to have Roberto Carlos appear for them in March 2022.